-A survey conducted with members of the public in conjunction with the Communications and Public Health teams, as part of the development of a targeted communications campaign on air quality, asked residents about their perception of air pollution in Hounslow.
+A survey conducted with members of the public in conjunction with the Communications and Public Health teams, as part of the development of a targeted public health communications campaign on air quality, Clean Air Now, asked residents about their perception of air pollution in Hounslow.
 The survey had 25 questions and on average took approximately 15 minutes to complete.
 The questions weren't mandatory.
 327 responses have been received to date and these have been summarised below:

-- The majority of responses identified cars and the airport/aircraft as the main sources of pollution in Hounslow. - More than 50% of respondents said they could tell when air pollution was worse, and that they believe that it had impacted their health of the health of their friends and family. - 58% of responses categorised air quality in Hounslow as 'Bad' or 'Very Bad'; 27% categorised it as 'Good' or 'Very Good'; 15% 'Don't know'. - 65 respondents identified using active travel more often as the thing that could help improve air quality in Hounslow - 48 respondents suggested that safer walking and cycling routes would help them travel actively more often. - Planting trees was the most popular suggestion for improving air quality (85 responses). - Hounslow Matters, social media and TV were the three most popular answers to the question about how respondents would best access more information about air pollution.
+- The majority of responses identified road traffic and Heathrow Airport as the main sources of pollution in Hounslow. - More than 50% of respondents said they could tell when air pollution was worse, and that they believe that it had impacted their health of the health of their friends and family. - 58% of responses categorised air quality in Hounslow as 'Bad' or 'Very Bad'; 27% categorised it as 'Good' or 'Very Good'; 15% 'Don't know'.

+- 20% of respondents identified using active travel more often as the thing that could help improve air quality in Hounslow - 14% of respondents suggested that safer walking and cycling routes would help them travel actively more often. - Planting trees was the most popular suggestion for improving air quality (85 responses). - Hounslow Matters, social media and TV were the three most popular answers to the question about how respondents would best access more information about air pollution.